johantrieu/introduction_web_development/README.md

 ### Introduction Web Development Course (Metropolia UAS)
-- The course introduce the basic of web development by using HTML / CSS / JavaScript / Bootstrap
+- The course introduces the basic of web development by using HTML / CSS / JavaScript / Bootstrap